 We may earn money when you click our links.

-Understanding Fixed vs. Variable Rates
+Understanding the Difference Between Fixed & Variable Rates

 As you are shopping for a new electric or natural gas provider you will notice that some plans have fixed rates, variable rates or even a combination of both.
 It’s important that you understand the difference and how this can impact your monthly utility bill before entering a contract.
 Also keep in mind many providers have contracts that are different lengths and that there can be an early termination charge.